angular/angular/aio/content/guide/npm-packages.md

 For example, see the [Angular language service extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)

-**@types/... **: TypeScript definition files for 3rd party libraries such as Jasmine and node.
+**@types/... **: TypeScript definition files for 3rd party libraries such as Jasmine and Node.js.

 **[codelyzer](https://www.npmjs.com/package/codelyzer)**: A linter for Angular apps whose rules conform to the Angular [style guide](guide/styleguide).